cta-observatory/ctapipe/docs/user-guide/tools/dl2_guide.rst

-.. _mono_dl2_guide:
+.. _dl2_guide:

 ***************************************************************
-How to do monoscopic DL2 reconstruction using ``ctapipe`` tools
+How to do DL2 reconstruction using ``ctapipe`` tools
 ***************************************************************

-This guide explains how to use the machine learning capabilities of ``ctapipe`` to process files containing image parameters (data level 1b/ DL1b) to data level 2 (DL2).
+This guide explains how to use ``ctapipe`` to process files containing images (data level 1a/ DL1a) to data level 2 (DL2) for both monoscopic and stereoscopic analyses.
+This includes the steps of image cleaning, image parametrization, training and applying machine learning models to estimate the energy and particle type, and either geometric direction reconstruction (stereo) or machine learning based direction reconstruction using the ``disp`` algorithm (mono or stereo).

 ..
 NOTE::
-   * This guide can also be used for a stereo analysis, if the disp algorithm should be used for direction reconstruction (Compared to the geometric reconstruction, `~ctapipe.reco.hillas_reconstructor.HillasReconstructor`, which is used by default).
-   * This guide assumes you have a directory containing gamma, proton, and electron files already containing image parameters.
+   * This guide assumes you have a directory containing gamma, proton, and electron files already processed to DL1a.
-   * The provided commands also assume you are trying to process files in a ``bash`` shell environment.
+   * The provided commands assume you are trying to process files in a ``bash`` shell environment.

 Setup
 =====